HartChrisT/Covid_Comorbidities/README.md

 **PairPlot**

 ![PairPlot](https://github.com/jeffblando/Covid_Comorbidities/blob/4090674325e72191def410d2d0fb7f713a91c433/Images/Pairplot.png)
 Next to see both distribution of single variables and relationships between two variables we ran pair plots.
 Pair Plots can be used to identify trends for further analysis.
+Diagonally we can see histograms or distributional plot of single variables.
+This gives us an estimate of the marginal distribution of each numerical features in our dataframe.
+Other plots show relationships between two variables.
+The scatter plots

 ## Machine Learning